 “Collectively, these nurses provided care to a four-year-old boy with cancer.
 The family was hard-pressed financially and had other children at home.
 The patient had not responded to therapy as well as hoped for, so the parents reasonably requested a second opinion.
-While continuing to help with his ongoing medical care at Tufts Children's Hospital and making sure that the parents were getting the attention they needed for insurance issues and other concerns, the nurses also arranged for all the records to be sent to the consulting hospital.
+While continuing to help with his ongoing medical care at Tufts Medical Center and making sure that the parents were getting the attention they needed for insurance issues and other concerns, the nurses also arranged for all the records to be sent to the consulting hospital.
 They emailed back and forth with the coordinating nurse there for all the additional testing while simultaneously maintaining a supportive environment for the child and family.
 This family went to the consulting hospital, came back, and said, "We would never leave here.
 The nurses and staff here know us, care about us, and are truly invested in our well being."

 “This one example of superlative customer service is one of many in a longstanding record of personalized care and ongoing concern for the children and their families.
-These nurses go above and beyond the already high expectations at Tufts Children's Hospital.
+These nurses go above and beyond the already high expectations at Tufts Medical Center.
 They follow up with phone calls to make sure that the individual is okay.
 They do physical exams, access ports, draw blood, and administer IV fluids, medications, chemotherapy, and blood products.